Shonosuge-Jacky/COMP3329/README.md

 73. [Start scene] Start only when name!=null
 74. [Arena] Build water area
 75. [Arena] Die if fall into water area
+50. [Arena] keep the camera above the ocean